Mangul-Lab-USC/VISTA_paper/README.md

-# VISTA_paper
+# SVPred
-The following repository contains code and figures presented in our paper: "VISTA: An integrated framework for structural variant discovery"
+github repo for SVPred with all code and figures